 Total Daily Protein Is What Matters

 Studies on muscle building consistently show total daily protein intake is the dominant factor, not timing or source.
 Whether protein comes from chicken, eggs, lentils, or powder, the body uses it.
+Distribution across the day matters somewhat, but total intake is the heavy variable.

 Real Food Brings More

 A piece of chicken, a bowl of yogurt, or a plate of lentils delivers protein plus fiber, vitamins, minerals, and satiety.
 Powder brings protein and not much else.
+If your goal is body composition, real food usually wins on satiety alone, which makes calorie targets easier to hit.

 Powders Have Real Costs